igorcasmarques/igorcasmarques.github.io/my-story/2-mission-year-one.md

 ---
 title: 2.
-First year in New Jersey
+Mission (Year 1)
-slug: first-year-in-new-jersey
+slug: mission-year-one
 authors: icasmarques
 hide_table_of_contents: false
 date: 2024-04-26T00:01
 ---

-*This is an account of my adult life in essay form.
+*This is a memoir of my adult life.
 You can find my [resume](/docs/resume/intro) and [portfolio](/docs/portfolio/intro) in different areas of this site.*

 ## What's a mission?